-- Use of potable water for washing buildings, structures, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas, except in the cases where health and safety are at risk; - Use of potable water to irrigate turf, lawns, gardens, or ornamental landscaping by means other than drip irrigation, or hand watering without quick acting positive action shut-off nozzles, on a specific schedule, for example: 1) before 9:00 a.m. and after 5:00 p.m.; 2) every other day; or 3) selected days of the week; - Use of potable water for street cleaning with trucks, except for initial wash-down for construction purposes (if street sweeping is not feasible), or to protect the health and safety of the public; - Use of potable water for construction purposes, such as consolidation of backfill, dust control, or other uses unless no other source of water or other method can be used; - Use of potable water for construction purposes unless no other source of water or other method can be used; - Use of potable water for street cleaning; - Operation of commercial car washes without recycling at least 50 percent of the potable water used per cycle; - Use of potable water for watering outside plants, lawn, landscape, and turf areas during certain hours if and when specified in CPUC Tariff Schedule No. 14.1 when the schedule is in effect; - Use of potable water for decorative fountains or the filling or topping off of decorative lakes or ponds.
-Exceptions are made for those decorative fountains, lakes, or ponds which utilize recycled water; - Use of potable water for the filling or refilling of swimming pools; - Service of water by any restaurant except upon the request of a patron; and - Use of potable water to flush hydrants, except where required for public health or safety. - 10.
+- Individual private washing of cars with a hose except with the use of a positive action shut-off nozzle.
+Use of potable water for washing commercial aircraft, cars, buses, boats, trailers, or other commercial vehicles at any time, except at commercial or fleet vehicle or boat washing facilities operated at a fixed location where equipment using water is properly maintained to avoid wasteful use: - Use of potable water for washing buildings, structures, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas, except in the cases where health and safety are at risk; - Use of potable water to irrigate turf, lawns, gardens, or ornamental landscaping by means other than drip irrigation, or hand watering without guick acting positive action shut-off nozzles, on a specific schedule, for example: 1) before 9:00 a.m. and after 5:00 p.m.; 2) every other day; or 3) selected days of the week: - Use of potable water for street cleaning with trucks, except for initial wash-down for construction purposes (if street sweeping is not feasible), or to protect the health and safety of the public; - Use of potable water for construction purposes, such as consolidation of backfill, dust control, or other uses unless no other source of water or other method can be used: - Use of potable water for construction purposes unless no other source of water or other method can be used; - Use of potable water for street cleaning: - Operation of commercial car washes without recycling at least 50 percent of the potable water used per cycle; - Use of potable water for watering outside plants, lawn, landscape, and turf areas during certain hours if and when specified in CPUC Tariff Schedule No. 14.1 when the schedule is in effect; - Use of potable water for decorative fountains or the filling or topping off of decorative lakes or ponds.
+Exceptions are made for those decorative fountains. lakes, or ponds which utilize recycled water; - Use of potable water for the filling or refilling of swimming pools; - Service of water by any restaurant except upon the request of a patron; and - Use of potable water to flush hydrants, except where required for public health or safety. - 10.
 Recommends cities, retailers, and the County consider adopting water waste restrictions that are permanent.